#eye #eye

 ︎ ︎ ︎

-Aisling Phelan is an Irish multidisciplinary artist exploring digital doubles, speculative futures and human-machine interactions and entanglements.
-Through 3D animation, AI, video, sculpture, and live interactive technologies, her work explores what it means to be human in an era of rapid technological advancement and pervasive algorithmic influence.
+Through 3D animation, AI, video, sculpture, and live interactive technologies, Aisling Phelan explores what it means to be human in an era of rapid technological advancement and pervasive algorithmic influence.

 Deeply concerned with the body, particularly the face, she uses digital doubles to question the abstraction, fragmentation, and fluidity of identity in virtual spaces.
 Her installations often invite viewers to directly interact with her virtual self, implicating them in the dynamics of surveillance, reproduction, and control that underpin digital culture.